AfsarRasool/Fast-University-Material/README.md

 # Fast-University-Material
 In this repository I have shared my Assignments of Programing subject
+## First Semester C Language